agronholm/apscheduler/docs/userguide.rst

 cores.
 You could even use both at once, adding the process pool executor as a secondary executor.

 When you schedule a job, you need to choose a *trigger* for it.
 The trigger determines the logic by which the dates/times are calculated when the job will be run.
-APScheduler comes with three built-in trigger types:
+APScheduler comes with four built-in trigger types:

 * :mod:`~apscheduler.triggers.date`: